pohjus/jakartaee-cdi-openliberty-lab/README.md

-# jakartaee-cdi-openliberty-lab
+# Open Liberty App Demos for Servlet / CDI / JPA

-Simple demonstration of CDI usage in Open Liberty.
-Uses Jakarta EE 8.0, CDI and Java 16.
+Simple demos of Servlet / CDI / JPA usage in Open Liberty with Java 11.